OA1032/Uno/README.md

 In order to use this program you must: - Run the Notebook cells from top to bottom

+# Download the folder and the necessary dependecies then run the cells from top to bottom

+# Right now only colour recognition has been implemented on video.

 Install the necessary dependencies using your command window.

   OpenCV2